mc2-center/cckp-toolkit-workflow/analysis/README.md

 pip install -r analysis/requirements.txt
 ```

-All scripts are run **from the repository root** and use argparse with sensible defaults.
+All code is processed **from the repository root** and use argparse with sensible defaults.
 Pass
 `--help` to any script to see its options.

 ## Data